RS-DAT/JupyterDaskOnSRC/README.md

 # JupyterDask on SRC

 Deploy Dask on a cluster of virtual machines (VMs) on SURF Research Cloud.
 Access the cluster via JupyterHub, deployed on the head node.

+TODO: current limitations:
+  * the SURF HCP cloud cluster subscription is only available in the development Research Cloud environment;
+  * the JupyterHub deployment is currently disabled due to: https://github.com/RS-DAT/JupyterDaskOnSRC/issues/1

 ## Register Application